10+ Best Small Towns in Ireland

 Inis Mor, Galway

-The charming village of Kilronan is situated on the largest and most-populated of Ireland’s Aran Islands, Inis Mor.
+The charming village of Kilronan is situated on the largest and most popular of Ireland’s Aran Islands, Inis Mor.
 The Aran Islands are a small archipelago located off Ireland’s Western coast.
-Kilronan is definitely worth a stop if you’re staying in Galway for a few days, particularly as a base to explore the rest of Inis Mor.
+Kilronan is definitely worth a stop if you’re spending at least two days in Galway, particularly as a base to explore the rest of Inis Mor.

 Though Kilronan is very small, Inis Mor has plenty to keep you busy.
 Explore the island by bike or on foot to learn about the labyrinth of stone walls, or make the trek up to Dun Aonghasa, a prehistoric fort perched atop a cliff.
 Visit the seal colony to see some of the island’s other inhabitants basking in the sun.
 Take a dip in the wormhole, a natural rectangular swimming pool, if you need to cool off.